-To illustrate the analysis, we describe the detection of IL-10 secreting T cells using the IL-10 Secretion Assay.
-The detailed description, including how to set gates, should serve as a model for the analysis of your own sample.
+To illustrate the analysis, we describe the detection of IL-2- and IFN- $\gamma$ -secreting CD4 $^{+}$ T cells by using the IL-2 Secretion Assay (APC) in combination with the IFN- $\gamma$ Secretion Assay (PE) (# 130-054-202).
+This description, including how to set gates, should serve as a model for the analysis of your own sample.

-- 107 human PBMC of a CMV+ donor have been restimulated for 16 hours with and without CMV-lysate (5 μg/ml; Biowhittaker). - The IL-10 Secretion Assay was performed on the stimulated and the unstimulated sample. - Counterstaining of T cells was performed using CD4-FITC. - Monocytes were stained with CD14-PerCP.
+- 1. $10^6$ human PBMCs of a CMV $^$ donor have been restimulated for 16 hours with, and for the control sample, without CMV-lysate (5 $\mu$ g/ mL; Biowhittaker). - 2.
+The two color Cytokine Secretion Assay was performed on the stimulated and the control sample. - ${\bf 3.} \quad {\bf Counterstaining~of~T~cells~was~performed~by~using~CD4-FITC}.$ - 4.
+Monocytes were stained with CD14-PerCP. - 5.
+Dead cells were stained with propidium iodide (PI), which was added just prior to flow cytometric analysis to a final concentration of $0.5~\mu g/mL$ . - 6.
+200,000 viable cells were acquired by flow cytometry, from the stimulated as well as from the control sample. - A lymphocyte gate based on forward and side scatter (FSC/ SSC) properties was activated prior to further gating to exclude monocytes and debris (plot 1.).

-- Dead cells were stained with propidium iodide (PI), which was added just prior to flow cytometric analysis to a final concentration of $0.5 \mu g/ml$ . - 6.
-200,000 viable cells were acquired by flow cytometry, from the stimulated as well as from the unstimulated sample. - A lymphocyte gate based on forward and side scatter (FSC/ SSC) properties was activated prior to further gating to exclude monocytes and debris (see A.). - 8.
-Dead cells and monocytes were excluded according to PI- and CD14-PerCP-staining in a fluorescence 2 (PE) versus fluorescence 3 plot (PerCP) (see B.). - The dead cell exclusion is crucial for the analysis of rare antigenspecific T cells, as dead cells may bind non-specifically to antibodies or MicroBeads.
-This could lead to false positive events. - The sensitivity of detection is further enhanced by exclusion of undesired non-T cells, like monocytes which may cause nonspecific background staining. - Analysis of secreted IL-10 (PE) versus CD4-FITC staining by viable lymphocytes is displayed (see C.).
+- 8. Dead cells and monocytes were excluded according to PI and CD14-PerCP staining in a fluorescence 2 (PE) versus fluorescence 3 (PerCP) plot (plot 2.). - The dead cell exclusion is crucial for the analysis of rare antigenspecific T cells, as antibodies may bind non-specifically to dead cells.
+This could lead to false positive events. - The sensitivity of the detection is further enhanced by exclusion of undesired non-T cells, like monocytes which may cause nonspecific background staining. - CD4\ T cells were gated in a fluorescence 1 versus fluorescence 2 plot (not shown). - 10.
+For analysis secreted IL-2 (APC) versus secreted IFN- $\gamma$ (PE) of viable CD4 $^{\circ}$ T cells is displayed (plot 3.).